MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/credssp-encryption-oracle-remediation.md

 ### How to install this update by using Azure Serial console

 1. Sign in to the [Azure portal](https://portal.azure.com), select **Virtual Machine**, and then select the VM.
-2. Scroll down to the **Support + Troubleshooting** section, and then click **Serial console (Preview)**.
+2. Scroll down to the **Help** section, and then click **Serial console**.
 The serial console requires Special Administrative Console (SAC) to be enabled within the Windows VM.
 If you do not see **SAC>** in the console (as shown in the following screenshot), go to the "[How to install this update by using Remote PowerShell](#how-to-install-this-update-by-using-remote-powershell)" section in this article.

     :::image type="content" source="media/credssp-encryption-oracle-remediation/connected-sac.svg" alt-text="Screenshot of connected SAC." border="false":::